Top of main content

 What is a credit card balance and how do you check it?

-Checking your credit card balance regularly is one way to avoid getting stuck in debt.
+Checking your credit card balance regularly is one of the simplest ways to stay out of debt.

 Credit cards have become increasingly popular to pay for online shopping, utility bills and other transactions.
 If you use a credit card responsibly, you can enjoy numerous benefits.
-Many prefer the convenience of tapping a card to carrying cash and appreciate features like rewards, offers and cashback.
+Many prefer the convenience of tapping a card instead of carrying cash and enjoy the added benefits of credit card rewards and exclusive credit card offers like cashback and discounts.

 For example, the HSBC Live+ Credit Card allows you to dine, shop and earn up to 10% cashback on purchases.